xmtp/xmtp-dot-org/vision/roadmap.md

 Scoping goals, requirements, and effort via research & proofs of concepts.

-### Group chat and announcements channels
+### Group chat

-Users will be able to send messages to group chats and announcements channels, and will retrieve messages from these channels separately from their DMs.
+Users will be able to send messages to group chats with 2+ participants.

 ### Team inboxes